 Combo Cocktail and Food History Tour – This is a 4-hour walking tour to eight venues featuring 4 cocktails and ten food samples!
 If you don’t like to wander yourself, maybe it’s the option for you?
 Check prices and availability and book here.

-We suggest to spend this day on two short tours outside of the city: swamps and plantations.
-We are sharing two best tours below.
+The last day of our New Orleans 3 Days Itinerary, we focus on the amazing neighborhood of the city.
+We suggest spending this day on two short tours outside of the city: swamps and plantations.
+We are sharing the two best tours below.
+You can see more of our swamp tour photos here and our plantation tours photos here.

-Best swamps near New Orleans are located on the Pearl River bayou.
+The best swamps near New Orleans are located on the Pearl River bayou.
 You will need at least 3 hours to enjoy the tour, and it takes some time to get to the river itself.
-On the excursion, you will admire not only swamps with magnificent cypress and tupelo tress, but also a lot of wildlife like alligators, turtles, birds, and even raccoons.
+On the excursion, you will admire not only swamps with magnificent cypress and tupelo trees, but also a lot of wildlife like alligators, turtles, birds, and even raccoons.
 You can also see the houses of people living on the river.
 It is an incredible experience.
 We can recommend you 2 hours tour – you can check it’s details and pricing here.
 The best idea is to do this tour in the morning.
+Please, check more of our photos and reviews from the fabulous swamp tours which we made.

 You can find more tour options here: